inspire-eu-validation/download-service/sos-pre-defined/at4-06-extended-capabilities.md

 * Send a GetCapabilities request.

-* Check if the [ExtendedCapabilities](#extendedCapabilities) exists.
+* Check that the [ExtendedCapabilities](#extendedCapabilities) exists.
 If it does,

   * If [Metadata Url](#metadataUrl) child node exists,

-    * Check if [Metadata Url](#metadataUrl) is a valid URL.
+    * Check that [Metadata Url](#metadataUrl) is a valid URL.

   * Else

-    * Check if the [ExtendedCapabilities](#extendedCapabilities) section contains all the mandatory INSPIRE metadata for the Download Service according with the schema "http://inspire.ec.europa.eu/schemas/inspire_dls/1.0/inspire_dls.xsd".
+    * Check that the [ExtendedCapabilities](#extendedCapabilities) section contains all the mandatory INSPIRE metadata for the Download Service according with the schema "http://inspire.ec.europa.eu/schemas/inspire_dls/1.0/inspire_dls.xsd".

-* Check if all the mandatory elements shown in table 13 of [INS TG SOS](http://inspire.ec.europa.eu/id/document/tg/download-sos/1.0) are provided.
+* Check that all the mandatory elements shown in table 13 of [INS TG SOS](http://inspire.ec.europa.eu/id/document/tg/download-sos/1.0) are provided.

 * If any of the checks or validations fails, the test fails.